onap/vnfrqts-requirements/docs/Chapter8.rst

 R-78066: The VNF **MUST** support requests for information from law enforcement and government agencies.

-R-35144: The VNF **MUST**, if not using the NCSP’s IDAM API, comply with the NCSP’s credential management policy.
+R-35144: The VNF **MUST**, if not using the NCSP's IDAM API, comply with the NCSP's credential management policy.

 R-85959: The VNF **SHOULD** automatically enable/disable added/removed sub-components or component so there is no manual intervention required.